alexfernandez/alexfernandez.github.io/2016/should-i-build-or-not.md

 ![The first electric submarine, built by Isaac Peral [(Image source)](https://delamarylosbarcos.wordpress.com/tag/isaac-peral/)](pics/build-or-not.jpg "Isaac Peral's first submarine")

-## The Story for Managers
+## A Story for Builders

 Before we start, let us clear the air.
+This is a story for builders,
+not for decisions makers.
+Therefore it may only be of interest to people in organizations where there is not a large divide between the two, or where the divide can at least be breached somehow.
+If that is not your case,
+I am not sure I can help you.

+For decision makers,
-I am not going to present a boring list of bullet points to help you decide if you want to build a custom solution for your particular situation or not.
+I should probably show you some cold and rational bullet points to help you decide if you want to build a custom solution or not.
-Why?
-Very simple: because I do not know your particular situation, or even what factors are important in your case.
+The problem here is that things are not as cold and rational as you would probably like.

 Just run a detailed Total Cost of Ownership comparison.
 And then throw it away,